Augmenting Reinforcement Learning with Transformer-based Scene Representation Learning for Decision-making of Autonomous Driving: Reinforcement Learning with Scene-Rep Transformers

 \subsection{Framework}

-The proposed RL framework focuses on making smart decisions given a complex state-input representing the dynamics and map information of the autonomous driving agent and its neighbors.
+The proposed RL framework focuses on smart decision-making given a complex state input representing the dynamics and map information of the autonomous driving agent and its neighbors.
 This section provides an overview of the proposed framework, which consists of three main parts, as shown in Fig. \ref{fig:fig.1}.
-The multi-stage Transformer takes as input the vectorized scene representation, encoding the information and interactions among agents, and outputs a latent feature vector.
-The sequential latent Transformer then takes consecutive latent feature vectors across time together with corresponding action embeddings and outputs a sequence of predictive latent vectors, which are trained with the sequential consistency.
-The soft-actor-critic-based decision-making module finally takes the latent vector from the scene encoder and outputs driving actions.
-The trained multi-stage transformer and decision module are used during the inference (deployment) phase, while the sequential latent Transformer is only employed in the training phase.
+The multi-stage Transformer takes as input the vectorized scene representation, encodes the information and interactions among agents, and outputs a latent feature vector.
+The sequential latent Transformer then takes consecutive latent feature vectors across time together with corresponding action embedding and outputs a sequence of predictive latent vectors, which are trained with sequential consistency.
+The soft-actor-critic-based decision-making module finally takes the latent vector from the scene encoder and generates decision-making outputs.
+The trained multi-stage transformer and decision module are used during the inference (deployment) phase, while the sequential latent Transformer is employed for representation learning during training \cite{b28}.